ChrisBCH/SunLuna2000_iobroker/README.md

 - Daily power consumption of house: javascript.0.Solarpower.Derived.ConsumptionToday
 - Power Export Today: javascript.0.Solarpower.Derived.GridExportToday
 - Import Today: javascript.0.Solarpower.Derived.GridImportToday

+The following additional variables are available for output.
+Most of the variables contain text strings that translate the codes used in the Modbus registers:

+- Device Status: javascript.0.Solarpower.Derived.DeviceStatus (e.g 'On-grid', 'Standby: detecting irradiation')
+- Charge from grid: javascript.0.Solarpower.Derived.ChargeFromGrid (enable or disable)
+- Battery Working Mode: javascript.0.Solarpower.Derived.WorkingMode (e.g. 'Maximise Self Consumption')
+- Battery Stack Status: javascript.0.Solarpower.Derived.BatteryStackStatus (e.g. 'running', 'sleep mode')
+- Battery Status: javascript.0.Solarpower.Derived.BatteryStatus (a string with the status of each battery)
+- Inverter Temperature: javascript.0.Solarpower.Derived.InverterTemperature (temperature or '-' if in standby)
+- Battery Temperature: javascript.0.Solarpower.Derived.BatteryTemperature (temperature or '-' if in standby)
+- Grid Frequency: javascript.0.Solarpower.Derived.GridFrequency (frequency of the grid or '-' if in standby)

 The battery symbol is a png with a bar graph in the back.